chiphwang1/helm-oci-django-atp/README.md

 ## The Following describes the requirements to connect a Django Web Framework to an Autonomous Database.

-**These steps are automated with this Helm Chart.
+**These steps are automated in this Helm Chart.
 This is to provide guidance to attach your Django applications to an Autonomous Database when creating your container images**.

 The Django Web Framework requires the folloiwng prerequistes to to connect to an Autonomous Database.